 This is where the blog comes in.
 Gain the attention of your audience even before you are finished writing it.
 For instance, if you’re writing a cookbook, talk about how to be a great cook, or what is the perfect menu for Thanksgiving, then you can introduce your book.

-Another audience drive would be through online giveaways or contests.
-Come up with a quality content that would draw your potential market for subscriptions on book updates.
+Another way to drive an audience is through online giveaways or contests.
+Come up with quality content that would draw your potential market to subscribe for book updates.

-Your marketing isn’t a definite strategy, not until you get involved with social media noise, and put up an author page where people can hit that like button on your page.
+Your marketing doesn’t have a definite strategy until you get involved with social media noise and put up an author page where people can hit the like button on your page.
 But it doesn’t end there, you have to get their attention to gain that like.
-See what’s on trend and try to align it with your book’s resemblance.
-Post anything interesting that would most importantly relate to your book plot or anything that would drive them from purchasing your book.
-Creativity plays a significant role here so analyze carefully your book’s insights that would sink in to your readers’ interest.

 So what made their book sell?
 Learn from the best!
 Observe how they worked with the cover art, titles, and even the formatting styles.
-It’s not like you have to copy everything from them, but pick out whatever suits your preference and apply it in accordance to how you portray your book.
+It’s not like you have to copy everything from them, but pick out whatever suits your preference and apply it accordingly to your book.

-Nonetheless, always remember how marketing strategies work half of the success of your book, and the rest should play your part.
-Always keep in mind about the relevant things you have to remember in self-publishing and in publicizing your book.
+Nonetheless, always remember that marketing strategies work half of the success of your book, and the rest should play their part.
+Always keep in mind the relevant things you have to remember in self-publishing and in publicizing your book.
 Write to succeed and promote your self-published book!

 Powered by Experts, Published by You.
 Reach 40,000+ Retailers & Libraries Around the World.
 Concierge Service.
 Tailored Packages.
 BBB Accredited Business.
 100% Royalty Program.